Search

 CNC machinist school provides some benefits over a four-year college for students who know they want to be CNC machinists.
 For example, Craig Hibdon, a CNC instructor at NASCAR Tech, says, “NASCAR Technical Institute is a fast-paced school that concentrates on the subject to get the students out in the field of their choice.
 We don’t have other classes for credits like English or astronomy.”

-That means students are ready to start working in the field as soon as they graduate.
-NASCAR Tech also has Career Services resources to match students with relevant job opportunities.
+That means students are ready to pursue work in the field as soon as they graduate.
+UTI’s NASCAR Tech location also has Career Services resources to match graduates with relevant job opportunities.

 How Much Does a CNC Machinist Make?

 When researching any career, it’s important to consider salary.
-According to the Bureau of Labor Statistics (BLS), the median annual salary for computer numerically controlled tool operators in the United States was $46,760 in May 2022.34 This means half of CNC machinists earned more and half earned less.
+According to the Bureau of Labor Statistics, the median annual salary for computer numerically controlled tool operators in the United States was $48,550 in May 2023.34 This means half of CNC machinists earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Does a career as a CNC machinist seem like a good fit for you?
-The CNC Machining Technology program offered at our NASCAR Tech campus is designed to provide students with the knowledge and hands-on experience needed in today’s industry.1 To learn more, visit our CNC Machining Technology program page and request information today.
+The CNC Machining Technology program offered at our NASCAR Tech campus is designed to prepare graduates to pursue a career as a CNC machinist by providing the knowledge and hands-on training needed in today’s industry.
+To learn more, visit our CNC Machining Technology program page and request information today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.